adamfeuer/nuttx/doc/introduction/index.rst

 These pages are meant to be an experiment in replacing the `Apache NuttX Documentation <https://cwiki.apache.org/confluence/display/NUTTX/Nuttx>`_ with something easier to navigate, extend, and modify.

-This is a work in progress, many links don't work and a lot of formatting is broken.
+.. warning:: This is a work in progress, many links don't work and a lot of formatting is broken.

 .. toctree::
    :maxdepth: 3